mfrachet/go-vdom-wasm/README.md

 - [ ] Ensure consistency and avoid unecessary rerendering that sometimes occur for the same DOMNodes :question:
 - [ ] Make a better abstraction concerning the reconciler (it's a really first step)
 - [ ] Rely on Go good practices (reference passing, better algorithms and so forth...)
+- [ ] Generating the API doc and adding decent comment in code
+- [ ] Find a way to abstract the `[]js.Value` passed in every event handler